Mindfulness and laziness as a trend?

 I have to admit: there is something in his thesis.
 For example, I really like his expression “cultural ADHD”.
 Once again, the Protestant work ethic is to blame for the over-productivity dilemma that has struck our society.

-The hustle and bustle with which news is produced in the media and with which Twitter, Facebook and Co. fight for attention is undisputed.
-Many agree: More important than jumping on any fast-moving trend - on the Internet and elsewhere - is "calmly and purposefully pursuing your own day's work".
+The hectic pace with which news is produced in the media and with which on Twitter, Facebook and Co. is fighting for attention.
+Many agree: More important than jumping on any fast-moving trend - on the Internet and elsewhere - is to “pursue your own daily work calmly and purposefully”.
 Nice.

 Always just prokrastinieren is not a solution

 Or not quite.
 Of course, blind actionism is bad.
 But always putting one's hands in the lap and waiting for what happens, as Friebe does in his article - a little bold and of course not 100% serious - demands, can not be the solution.
 Nor that he praises Angela Merkel for this political strategy.
 Friebe himself would soon be unemployed, if everyone did what he advises them.
 After all, he also lives on the fact that people can be distracted from their day's work by texts such as his.